“Who is the subject of most poems? Not the beloved. It is that hole.”

 ~ From Eros the Bittersweet by Anne Carson

-Carson is talking about poetry, but that hole that she is referring to is the subject of much more than poetry.
+Carson is talking about poetry, but that hold she is referring to is the subject of much more than poetry.
 It’s the subject of a lot of powerful prose.
 It’s the subject of much of our lives.
 It’s the human condition.

 That hole is the reason we end up in therapists’ offices, on psychiatrists’ couches, on drugs, or alcohol.
-Or addicted to food, or pain, or love, or sex, or gambling, or suffering or whatever it is that at least temporarily fills “that hole” – that big burning hole that represents something or someone missing.
+Or addicted to food, or pain, or sex, or gambling, or suffering.
+Or whatever else fills that hole – that big burning hole the represents something or someone missing.

 Need, desire, unrequited love, yearning, missing – these are the things that create the great gaping holes in our hearts that leave us writhing and anguished or empty and searching.
 The heart-stopping power, the pleasure, and the pain of love and desire.
 Agony – and lack – these are the elements of that hole.